fabiobatoni/Coffe-Delivery/README.md

 ### 2.1 Installation

-Follow these steps to set up the Reav front page environment on your local
+Follow these steps to set up the Coffe-Delivery environment on your local
 machine:

 1. **Clone the Repository and Change Directory**